Dwight-Studio/JArmEmu/README.md

 JArmEmu is available on the Dwight Studio repository.

 > [!NOTE]
-> The following command will install the Dwight Studio's repository which host Debian binaries for all available
+> The following command will install the Dwight Studio's repository which hosts Debian binaries for all available
 > projects of the collective.